The Cosmic Evolution of Binary Black Holes in Young, Globular and Nuclear Star Clusters: Rates, Masses, Spins and Mixing Fractions: Methods

 \subsection{Isolated BBHs}

 Isolated BBHs form and evolve in the field; they are not perturbed by dynamical interactions.
 To generate masses, delay times\footnote{The delay time is the time between the formation of a binary star and the merger of the final BBH.} and spin orientations of isolated BBHs, we use the population-synthesis code {\sc mobse} \citep{giacobbo2018,giacobbo2018b}.
-Dimensionless spin magnitudes $\chi$ are randomly drawn from a Maxwellian distribution truncated to $\chi=1$, with root mean square $\sigma_{\chi}=0.1$ (fiducial case) or $\sigma_{\chi}=0.01$ (low-spin case).

 {\sc mobse} is an upgraded and custom version of {\sc bse} \citep{hurley2002}.
 It implements up-to-date models for stellar winds \citep{vink2001,graefener2008,chen2015}, core-collapse supernovae \citep[SNe,][]{fryer2012}, pair-instability SNe \citep{mapelli2020} and SN kicks \citep{giacobbo2020}.
 For more details, we refer to \cite{giacobbo2018} and \cite{giacobbo2018b}.
 BHs with mass up to $\approx{65}$ M$_\odot$ can form from metal-poor stars in {\sc mobse}, but only BHs with mass up to $\approx{45}$ M$_\odot$ merge within a Hubble time in isolated binary systems (see, e.g., Figure~11 of \citealt{giacobbo2018b}).
 The main reason of this difference is that tight isolated binary stars, which are the progenitors of isolated BBH mergers, evolve via mass transfer or common envelope.
 These are dissipative processes and lead to the complete removal of stellar envelopes, leaving behind naked He cores.
 The maximum mass of a BH that forms from a naked He core is $\approx{45}$ M$_\odot$ in {\sc mobse} models.
+In contrast, single stars and stars in detached binary systems can retain a portion of their hydrogen-rich envelope until their final collapse, producing BHs with mass up to $\approx{65}$ M$_\odot$.

+Several authors have studied the origin of BH spin magnitudes, either in single or binary stars \citep[e.g.,][]{fuller2019,fullerma2019,belczynski2020,qin2018,qin2019,bavera2020b,olejak2021b}.
+The main uncertainties come from the theory of angular momentum transport in massive stars and hamper the predictive power of current models.
+BBHs in GW events provide mild support for relatively low spins \citep{abbottO3popandrate}.
+Given the uncertainties of the models, in this work we adopt a phenomenological approach for 1g BH spins, and draw dimensionless spin magnitudes $\chi$ from a Maxwellian distribution truncated at $\chi=1$ \citep{bouffanais2021}, with root mean square $\sigma_{\chi}=0.1$ (fiducial case) or $\sigma_{\chi}=0.01$ (low-spin case).
+In particular, the case with $\sigma_{\chi}=0.1$ is reminiscent of the spins inferred from GWTC-2 \citep[see Figure 10 of ][]{abbottO3popandrate}, while the case with $\sigma_{\chi}=0.01$ matches the models by \cite{fullerma2019}, which predict vanishingly small BH spins.